David Favis-Mortlock

 David T. Favis-Mortlock is an English geomorphologist and musician.

 Born David Mortlock on 27 August 1953, he grew up in Barking, Essex, UK, later moving to Basildon New Town, where he attended Barstable School.
 He studied environmental sciences at Lancaster University, graduating in 1975.
 After several years as a musician, he commenced a PhD study on soil erosion modeling at Brighton Polytechnic, under the supervision of geomorphologist John Boardman.
 Subsequently, he worked with Boardman at the University of Oxford's Environmental Change Unit (now the Environmental Change Institute).

 Publications include the first quantitative study of the impact of climate change on soil erosion by water, and a novel modelling study of soil erosion in prehistory together with archaeologist Martin Bell.
 In 1996 he developed a self-organising systems model for rill initiation and development, RillGrow.
+In 2013, together with Andres Payo (British Geological Survey), he began work on CoastalME ("Coastal Modelling Environment"), which is now being used in several projects across the UK and Europe, as a planning tool in both research and engineering contexts.
 He is also responsible for the Soil Erosion website.
 Favis-Mortlock was elected a Council Member for the British Society of Soil Science, 2001–2003, and a member of the Executive Committee of the British Geomorphological Research Group, 2003-2006.
 Until 2010 he was a lecturer at Queen's University Belfast, Northern Ireland.
 He then returned to the Environmental Change Institute until 2020, and is currently a visiting researcher at the British Geological Survey.

 He is married to fellow musician and painter Joanna Davies; they live near Crickadarn, Powys.
-His stepson Reuben Beau Davies is an actor.
+His stepson Reuben Beau Davies is an actor and musician.